Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 - They must provide a detailed description of the services they provide

-- They cannot charge for their services until they has been completed (although most of them do charge a small initial work fee)
+- They cannot charge for their services until they have been completed (although most of them do charge a small initial work fee)

 - There must be a written contract detailing the services they’ll provide, the time frame in which these services will be provided and the total cost for them